sal55/langs/Modules24.md

 module B
 module C
 ````
 This is the pattern I use for most projects.
-This allows the lead module to be easily swapped with another, with a different set of modules to provide a differently configured application.
+This allows the lead module to be easily swapped with another, with an alternate set of modules to provide a differently configured application.

-**(2)** Here, P can also contains code, although here you'd probably dispense with P completely, and put the module info at the start of A:
+**(2)** P can also contain code, although here you'd probably dispense with P completely, and put the module info at the start of A:
 ````
 module B
 module C